dpieve/EasyFlow/README.md

 * **Notifications**: Enable or disable notifications for your sessions to suit your preference.
 * **Stats**: Visualize your progress over time.

-## Installation
+## Documentation

-For installation instructions and usage documentation, please visit our [page](https://dpieve.github.io/EasyFocus/).
+For instructions, please visit our [page](https://dpieve.github.io/EasyFocus/info.html).

 ## Build